emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 # Cluster

-Besides working with a single EMQX node, EMQX also provides the cluster feature for high availability, better scalability, data security, and centralized management, which is why clustering is recommended for larger or mission-critical applications.
+Besides working with a single EMQX node, EMQX natively supports a distributed cluster architecture, which can handle a large number of clients and messages while ensuring high availability, fault tolerance, and scalability.
+With the EMQX cluster, you can enjoy the benefits of fault tolerance and high availability by allowing the cluster to continue operating even if one or more nodes fail.

 This chapter introduces the [benefits of clustering](#reasons-for-clustering), the new [Mria and RLOG](./mria-introduction.md) architecture, how to [create a cluster manually or automatically](./create-cluster.md), how to [implement load balancing](./lb.md), and how to ensure [communication security](./security.md) within a cluster.

 ## Reasons for Clustering

-EMQX clusters bring the users the following benefits.
+EMQX cluster is recommended for larger or mission-critical applications and can bring the users the following benefits.

 1. **Scalability**: EMQX can be easily scaled horizontally by adding more nodes to the cluster, allowing it to handle an increasing number of MQTT messages and clients.
 2. **High Availability**: Running in a cluster provides high availability, as the cluster can continue to function even if one or more nodes fail.
 EMQX uses a distributed architecture that ensures no single point of failure.
 3. **Load Balancing**: EMQX nodes in the cluster can be configured to distribute the load of handling MQTT messages, which helps to avoid overload of a single node and allows for better use of available resources.
 4. **Centralized Management**: EMQX can be managed centrally, as all nodes in the cluster can be monitored and controlled from a single management console.
 This makes it easy to manage a large number of devices and messages.
-4. **Data consistency**: The cluster replicates data across all nodes in the cluster, which helps to ensure data consistency.
+4. **Data Consistency and Security**: The cluster replicates data across all nodes in the cluster, which helps to ensure data consistency and security.

 ## How Clustering in EMQX Works